Thermal pressure coefficient: Thermodynamic definition

-The utility of the thermal pressure
+Uses

-The thermal pressure coefficient can be considered as a fundamental property; it is closely related to various properties such as internal pressure, sonic velocity, the entropy of melting, isothermal compressibility, isobaric expansibility, phase transition, etc. Thus, the study of the thermal pressure coefficient provides a useful basis for understanding the nature of liquid and solid.
+The thermal pressure coefficient can be considered as a fundamental property of materials; it is closely related to properties such as internal pressure, sonic velocity, the entropy of melting, isothermal compressibility, isobaric thermal expansivity, and phase transitions.
+Thus, the study of the thermal pressure coefficient provides a useful basis for understanding the nature of liquid and solid.
 Since it is normally difficult to obtain the properties by thermodynamic and statistical mechanics methods due to complex interactions among molecules, experimental methods attract much attention.

-The thermal pressure coefficient is used to calculate results that are applied widely in industry, and they would further accelerate the development of thermodynamic theory.
+The thermal pressure coefficient is used to calculate results that are applied widely in industry.
 Commonly the thermal pressure coefficient may be expressed as functions of temperature and volume.
-There are two main types of calculation of the thermal pressure coefficient: one is the Virial theorem and its derivatives; the other is the Van der Waals type and its derivatives.
+In classical physics, two main types of calculation of the thermal pressure coefficient were employed: one based on the virial theorem; the other based on the van der Waals equation.

 Thermal pressure at high temperature

 As mentioned above, $\alpha\kappa_T$ is one of the most common formulations for the thermal pressure coefficient.

 Both $\alpha$ and $\kappa_T$ are affected by temperature changes, but the value of $\alpha$ and $\kappa_T$ of a solid much less sensitive to temperature change above its Debye temperature.
 Thus, the thermal pressure of a solid due to moderate temperature change above the Debye temperature can be approximated by assuming a constant value of $\alpha$ and $\kappa_T$.

+On the contrary, in the paper, authors demonstrated that, at ambient pressure, the pressure predicted of Au and MgO from a constant value of $\alpha\kappa_T$ deviates from the experimental data, and the higher temperature, the more deviation.
+In addition, the authors suggested a thermal expansion model to replace the thermal pressure model.